analogdevicesinc/doctools/docs/cli.rst

 For PDF output, `WeasyPrint <https://weasyprint.org/>`__ is used (ensure to install it).

-To quick start, run the tool twice in an empty directly.
+To quick start, run the tool twice in an empty directory.

 .. shell::